appscode/blog/content/post/relicensing/index.md

 Going forward, we will be offering two versions of our Stash and KubeDB operators.
 The open-sourced community version of the operators with limited features will serve the non-commercial users covered by the [PolyForm Noncommercial License](https://polyformproject.org/licenses/noncommercial/1.0.0/).
 The close-sourced, enterprise version of the operators with full features  will serve the licensed users.
 If the licensed users request the source code of the enterprise operators in some circumstances, then it will be available to them under NDA.
 For our other products, we will make announcements on a case by case basis in the future.

-## What’s included in the Enterprise Editions:
+## What’s included in the KubeDB Enterprise

 KubeDB Enterprise edition includes all the features (clustering, etc.) of KubeDB Community Edition and extends it with focus on automating Day 2 operations, improving security and productivity.
 You can see some quick demos of upcoming MySQL Enterprise features [here](https://www.youtube.com/playlist?list=PLoiT1Gv2KR1imxr13HareDzWfUvsWWtVY).